-Summary of Software Installation Summary of Software Installation Commands Supported starting from Cisco IO S XE Everest 16.6.2 and later releases To install and activate the specific ed file, and to commit changes to be persistent across reloads: install add file filenam me [activate commit] To separately install, activate, cor nmit, cancel, or remove the installation file: install ? add file tftp: filename Copies the install file package from a remote location to the device and performs a compatibility check for the platform and image versions. activate [auto-abort-timer] Activates the file, and reloads the device.
-The auto-abort-timer keywor automatically rolls back image activation. commit Makes changes persistent over reloads. rollback to committed Rolls back the update to the last committed version. abort Cancels file activation, and rolls back to the version that was running before the current installation procedure started. remove Deletes all unused and inactive software installation files.
+Summary of Software Installation Commands Supported starting from Cisco IOS XE Everest 16.6.2 and later releases activate [auto-abort-timer] Activates the file, and reloads the device.
+The auto-abort-timer keyword automatically rolls back image activation. commit Makes changes persistent over reloads. rollback to committed Rolls back the update to the last committed version. abort Cancels file activation, and rolls back to the version that was running before the current installation procedure started. remove Deletes all unused and inactive software installation files.

-Note The request platform software commands are deprecated starting from Cisco IOS XE Gibraltar 16.10.1.
+The request platform software commands are deprecated starting from Cisco IOS XE Gibraltar 16.10.1.
 The commands are visible on the CLI in this release and you can configure them, but we recommend that you use the install commands to upgrade or downgrade.

-Summary of request platform software Commands Note This table of commands is not supported on Cisco Catalyst 9500 Series Switches - High Performance.
-Device# request platform software package ? clean Cleans unnecessary package files from media сору Copies package to media

 Summary of request platform software Commands

 Note This table of commands is not supported on Cisco Catalyst 9500 Series Switches - High Performance.

+Device# request platform software package ?

+clean Cleans unnecessary package files from media

+сору Copies package to media

 describe Describes package content

 expand Expands all-in-one package to media

 install Installs the package

 uninstall Uninstalls the package

 verify Verifies In Service Software Upgrade (ISSU) software package compatibility